18-Wheeler Accident Lawyers

 18-Wheeler Accident Lawyers Gordon and Gordon in Shreveport, Bossier City and Mansfield Louisiana

 Helping those who have been injured due to the fault of another in an 18-wheeler accident.

 Commercial vehicles are usually much larger than private vehicles and can cause very serious accidents.
 A typical, fully loaded commercial truck (such as an 18-wheeler, big rig, or dump truck) can weigh 25 times as much as a typical car.
 Due to the basic laws of physics, big rig accidents often result in serious, or even fatal, injuries.
 These accidents can be worsened by hazardous or flammable freight that is sometimes carried by these commercial vehicles.

-In recognition of the seriousness of a commercial vehicle or 18-wheeler accident, Louisiana law requires commercial vehicles to carry larger insurance policies than private vehicles.
+In recognition of the seriousness of an 18-wheeler or commercial truck accident in Louisiana, state law requires commercial vehicles to carry larger insurance policies than private vehicles.
 These larger policies allow personally injured parties to pay for the care they need and be properly compensated for their loss.

 What causes an 18-wheeler accident?

 - Driver distraction, fatigue, or intoxication

 - Recklessness or deliberately-dangerous driving, including “road rage”

 - Driver inexperience, including accidents caused by young drivers